Utility pole: Pole materials

 Most utility poles are made of wood, pressure-treated with some type of preservative for protection against rot, fungi and insects.
 Southern yellow pine is the most widely used species in the United States; however, many species of long straight trees are used to make utility poles, including Douglas fir, jack pine, lodgepole pine, western red cedar, and Pacific silver fir.

 Traditionally, the preservative used was creosote, but due to environmental concerns, alternatives such as pentachlorophenol, copper naphthenate and borates are becoming widespread in the United States.
 In the United States, standards for wood preservative materials and wood preservation processes, along with test criteria, are set by ANSI, ASTM, and American Wood Protection Association (AWPA) specifications.
 Despite the preservatives, wood poles decay and have a life of approximately 25 to 50 years depending on climate and soil conditions, therefore requiring regular inspection and remedial preservative treatments.
-Woodpecker damage to wood poles is the most significant cause of pole deterioration in the U.S.
+Woodpecker damage to wood poles is the most significant cause of pole deterioration in some parts of the U.S.

-Other common utility pole materials are steel and concrete, with composites (such as fiberglass) also becoming more prevalent.
+Other common utility pole materials are aluminum, steel and concrete, with composites (such as fiberglass) also becoming more prevalent.
 One particular patented utility pole variant used in Australia is the Stobie pole, made up of two vertical steel posts with a slab of concrete between them.

-In southern Switzerland along various lakes, telephone poles are made of granite.
-Starting in the early 1900s, these 18-foot (5 m) poles were originally used for telegraph wires and later for telephone wires.
-Because they are made of granite, the poles last indefinitely.